matthewweaver/dask-data-pipeline/README.md

 Build a data model to support the data seen here and write software that will write this data to a database.
 For the purposes of this exercise use a SQLite3 or PostgreSQL database running locally.

 > Proceed as if the dataset does not fit entirely into RAM.

-## Part 3: Follow-up

-Write a document (a simple TODO.txt or TODO.md is fine) outlining the next steps for this "project", taking into account all the progress to this point.
-Suggestions for further enhancement, improvement, and refactoring are encouraged.

-If the entire exercise has not been completed, the TODO should also outline the work remaining to reach the end of the exercise.